PILLAR · LLM SYSTEMS

 EXAMPLE — FineWeb-Edu's classifier filter

-HF used Llama-3-70B to label educational value with a regression head, trained a small classifier on those labels, then filtered 15T → 1.3T high-quality tokens.
-Models trained on the 1.3T-token subset beat models trained on the full 15T at the same compute — quality > quantity once you cross a threshold.
+HF used Llama-3-70B to label educational value 0–5, trained a small classifier on those labels, then filtered 15T → 1.3T high-quality tokens.
+Models trained on the 1.3T-token subset beat models trained on the full 15T at the same compute — quality dominates quantity once you cross a threshold.
+Nemotron-CC v2 (NVIDIA, arXiv 2412.02595) extended this with paraphrase rewriting of low-quality but high-signal pages.

 Deduplication — three layers stacked